 Credits Due : this is From: Nigel Poulton.
 “The Kubernetes Book. and Kubernetes in action and kubernetes up and running book notes together.
-These
+These are recommended buys.

 - Big Picture View

 Kubernetes - An Orchestrator for Microservice App.

 microservice apps each running in its own container.
 But these individual microservices will need to talk to each other and each have its own job to do.
 Each service will have its own configurations and number of instances it need to run.
 Every service need to be scaled up and down.
 So here is where Kubernetes ( which is usually mentioned as K8 ) comes into play.

 K8 has a master ( is incharge of worker nodes ) and nodes ( many nodes or workers which do the work ) .

 Master makes the decision which node to do the work.
 It is the controller.